-However, it certainly feels like one of the biggest cities I’ve every visited!
+However, it certainly feels like one of the biggest cities I’ve ever visited!
 That’s because its unique position in the Aburrá Valley combined with its steep mountains means you can see far into the city no matter where you are!
-Also, the endless, unique brick skyscrapers dominate the valley resulting in a unique and every-expanding cityscape unlike anywhere else.
+Also, the endless, unique brick skyscrapers dominate the valley resulting in a unique and ever-expanding cityscape unlike anywhere else.

 Before I get into the hotel and accommodation recommendations, below is a quick run-down of the 5 best neighborhoods to stay in Medellín.

 - El Poblado – the upbeat tourist hub of Medellín

 - Laureles – university district with a vibrant nightlife and trendy cafe scene